hwang-cs-ime/IVAC-P2L/README.md

 ### Acknowledgement
-This project is built based on the excellent [TransRAC](https://github.com/SvipRepetitionCounting/TransRAC) project.
+This project is built based on the excellent [TransRAC] (https://github.com/SvipRepetitionCounting/TransRAC) project.

+### Contact
+If you have any questions, please feel free to contact: cshwang@comp.polyu.edu.hk